Beyond-Notability/bn_framework/src/networks-sal.md

 - click on node to fix highlighting
 - click outside nodes to reset

-hover/click can be a bit temperamental, but they do work in this version!
+hover/click can be a bit temperamental, but they do work!